osoftware/reactstrap-validation/README.md

 ## Usage

-Basically, replace `FormGroup` from reactstrap with `ValidationgFormGroup`.
+Basically, replace `FormGroup` from reactstrap with `ValidatingFormGroup`.
 This will cause the `Input` inside to have `valid` prop bound to HTML5 ValidationState.

 Optional props: